 The weekend of February 21st our Water Street Players staged the hilarious musical comedy "Once Upon a Mattress," a side-splitting Broadway production based on the Hans Christian Andersen fairy tale "The Princess and the Pea."
 Their rollicking spin on the familiar classic of royal courtship and comeuppance had the audience in stitches with Renaissance-inspired shenanigans!
 The following is a reprinted review of the show from Sharon Lee Tegler of the Capital Gazette.
 Read the article in its original location here.

 Over the past several weeks, our 5th-grade students explored American Jazz as researchers, artists and musicians.
 Librarian Ms. Pilar Okeson teamed up with art teacher Ms. Jonnie Friedman and music teacher Ms. Mary Gaylord to create a multisensory unit based on the music of Duke Ellington, Ella Fitzgerald and Trombone Shorty.
-Inspired by the whimsical illustrations in biographies about these jazz greats, our 5th graders created artwork, wrote their own music and performed a jazzy scat for their kindergarten Helping Hands.

 Last Wednesday our entire Middle School participated in discussions and activities to bring our community together through positivity and determination.
 Faculty advisor Ms. Diana Talbott and the student-led Community Life Committee hope this day inspires, encourages and motivates our entire middle school to develop more positive mindsets.
 This annual event is an opportunity for students to practice advocacy, leadership and empathy while building strong relationships outside of their normal social circles.